Gunnstein/pacril/README.md

 ## Installation

-Download the repository to your computer and run the setup.py script, i.e
+Download the repository to your computer and run the command:

-    python setup.py bdist_wheel -d dist
-    pip install dist/pacril
+    pip install .

 ## Usage